alien4cloud/alien4cloud.github.io/documentation/1.2.0/user_guide/application_runtime.md

 {% endinfo %}

 You can access to the logs view by a submenu of the runtime view.
 In this page you can see deployments logs in alien4cloud.
-Some facets are also available to search specific logs, and you can fetch new logs to dynamically tails the last logs.
+Some facets are also available to search specific logs, and you can dynamically tails the lasted logs.
-You can click on a log to see all of this informations.
+You can also click on a log to see all of this informations.

 ![Logs view](../../images/user_guide/application/log_view.png)